 - Video stats available

 I have mostly used YouTube to host my free videos, people are very comfortable watching videos there because they know they can trust it.
-And if you are wondering about YouTube and copyrights of using other people’s videos embedded into your website, read this article here on embedding youtube videos is not a copyright violation
+And if you are wondering about the copyrights of using other people’s videos embedded into your website, read this article here on embedding youtube videos is not a copyright violation

 If you want to host your own videos, you can get started with either service for free, so I recommend trying both of them to determine which one works better for your business (or even use both in different areas of your business).
 The important thing is to get started!